tasooshi/namechanger/README.md

 ## About

-Changes name of your host randomly on each boot.
+Installs itself as a systemd service and changes name of the host randomly on each boot.
 Or manually, when requested.
+Works with:

+* Backbox
+* BlackArch
+* Debian 8/9
+* Kali
+* Parrot
+* Ubuntu 16.04/18.04/18.10

+See [targets](https://github.com/tasooshi/namechanger/tree/master/targets) for more precise information on versions and examples.

 ## Installation

+Clone the repository and:

     make install